-Selecting a cache size is something of an art, but fortunately it is selected at database (or environment) open time, so it can be easily tuned to your application's data requirements as they change over time.
+Selecting a cache size is something of an art, but fortunately you can change it any time, so it can be easily tuned to your application's changing data requirements.
 The best way to determine how large your cache needs to be is to put your application into a production environment and watch to see how much disk I/O is occurring.
 If your application is going to disk quite a lot to retrieve database records, then you should increase the size of your cache (provided that you have enough memory to do so).